 Ever wondered what pollinates your favourite flowers?
 Take 10 minutes to watch flowers in your garden or local park and take note of what you see!
-You can print our Wild Pollinator Count Tally Sheet to record your observations, if you wish, and then enter what you’ve seen into our database.
+Then enter what you’ve seen into our database.
+We’ve also made a handy Wild Pollinator Count Tally Sheet to print out and use to record your observations in the garden.

 The Wild Pollinator Count for Spring 2017 will run 12th to 19th of November!

 If you’d like some help with identifying the insects you see, visit the Resources and What pollinator is that? pages.
 And if you’re not sure what type of pollinator you’ve seen, you can note that when you submit your observation.
 Also have a look at our Frequently Asked Questions page.